Welcome to Vespa, the open big data serving engine! Here you'll find resources for getting started.

 Moving from the minimal quick start to more advanced use casesSearch

-the Models hot swap tutorial describes ways to manage a real-world Vespa application, which is updated on a regular basis while users are performing searches (hot swap).
+The Models hot swap tutorial shows a solution for changing the vector embedding model atomically while serving.
 It also extends the application to support multiple recommendation models while minimizing data duplication.
-Lastly, it demonstrates an efficient garbage collection mechanism, removing obsolete data from the application.Question Answering
+Lastly, it demonstrates how to efficiently garbage collect obsolete content in an application.Question Answering

-From 10 blue links to answering questions.
-Try the Question Answering use case.
-This use case demonstrates several of the advanced capabilities of Vespa.
+Using Vespa to answer questions.
+This sample application demonstrates several of the advanced capabilities of Vespa.
 Ranking with Transformer (e.g. BERT) models, dense retrieval using vectors, multi-phased retrieval and ranking, and custom plugins to build an end-to-end application.E-Commerce Search

-The e-commerce shopping use case demonstrates Vespa grouping, true in-place partial updates, custom ranking and more.
+The e-commerce shopping sample application demonstrates Vespa grouping, true in-place partial updates, custom ranking and more.

-Vespa is an open source platform and can be deployed in multiple ways.
-These guides are good starters for building multi-node clusters:
+Vespa can be deployed in multiple ways.
+These guides show how to deploy multi-node applications in various environments.

 Vespa applications can contain custom components to be run by Vespa, for example on receiving queries or documents.
 The applications must be able to run on a JVM.
 While all the built-in behavior of Vespa can be invoked by an YQL query, advanced applications often choose to use plugin components to build queries from frontend requests as doing this closer to the data is faster and simpler.